nimeishibaaa/nimeishibaaa/README.md

 - 👋 Hi, I’m @nimeishibaaa
 - 👀 I’m interested in ...
+Object Detection
 - 🌱 I’m currently learning ...
+C++
 - The situation is this situation, while the specific situation depends on the situation